samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 # Tell NVGT's SConstruct script that the static version of this plugin needs symbols from the user32 library.
 static = [static, "user32"]

-# What is being returned to NVGT's SConstruct in the end is a list of aditional static library objects that should be linked.
+# What is being returned to NVGT's SConstruct in the end is a list of additional static library objects that should be linked.
 Return("static")
 ```